antonia-white/deilen/README.md

   - Please see the [Stripe Docs](https://stripe.com/docs/issuing/cards/digital-wallets) explaining how digital wallets can be intergrated into Stripe in the US.

 - Auto populate countries field with the value 'United Kingdom' as Deilen are currently unable to ship abroad.
-  - This would be useful to prevent users having to needlessly scroll through the country input to select the UK - as this is currentlythe only shipping destination.
+  - This would be useful to prevent users having to needlessly scroll through the country input to select the UK - as this is currently the only shipping destination.
   - I intend to implement this feature by following this [documentation](https://pypi.org/project/django-countries/#show-certain-countries-first) and discourse on [this stackoverflow thread](https://stackoverflow.com/questions/44025372/setting-a-default-value-in-choicfield-in-django).

 - Checkout Webhooks
-  - Adds redundancy to the order payment incase the browser is closed after the payment is confirmaed but before the order form has been submitted.
+  - Adds redundancy to the order payment in case the browser is closed after the payment is confirmed but before the order form has been submitted.
 This would stop the chance of payment going through without the order having been created.
   - I would follow the [Stripe documentation](https://stripe.com/docs/webhooks) on webhooks and follow Code Institute's walkthrough project in order to implement webhooks in my site.

 ***